roylohhh/IaC-microservices-on-AWS-EKS/README.md

 - ✅ Helm charts for each microservice
 - ✅ Secrets and image pull setup for ECR/RDS
 - ✅ HPA for auto-scaling based on CPU/memory
-- ✅ Network policies for security between pods
 - ✅ Prometheus + Grafana monitoring stack
+- ✅ Storing secrets externally
-- In progress: Argo CD GitOps integration
+- In progress: Argo CD GitOps integration and CD pipeline
-- In progress: Storing secrets externally
+- In progress: Network policies for security between pods

 ## Tech Stack